diagrams/diagrams-doc/doc/manual.rst

 > foo (def & arg1 .~ someValue & arg6 .~ blah)

-This is using machinery from the `lens`:pkg:; but you don't have to understand `lens`:pkg:, or know anything beyond the above syntax in order to use diagrams (for convenience, diagrams re-exports the `(&)` and `(.~)` operators from `lens`:pkg:).
+This is using machinery from the `lens`:pkg: package; but you don't have to understand `lens`:pkg:, or know anything beyond the above syntax in order to use diagrams (for convenience, diagrams re-exports the `(&)` and `(.~)` operators from `lens`:pkg:).
 In fact, in most cases, you